Wimbledon 2018 Results: Winners, Scores, Stats from Friday's Singles Bracket

 .@rogerfederer wraps up a 6-3, 7-5, 6-2 victory over Jan-Lennard #Struff.
 Hasn't faced a break point through his first 3 matches & now has 2 days off before facing Adrian Mannarino on Monday. https://t.co/gAfci4Ib1B

-The 36-year-old took just 24 minutes to take the first set 6-3, and although the second was tighter he managed to clinch the crucial break at 6-5 which allowed him to serve it out.
+The 36-year-old took just 24 minutes to take the first set 6-3, and although the second was tighter, he managed to clinch the crucial break at 6-5, which allowed him to serve it out.

-Struff came in to the match on the back of five-set wins over Leonardo Mayer and Ivo Karlovic, and he visibly began to tire in the final set.
+Struff came into the match on the back of five-set wins over Leonardo Mayer and Ivo Karlovic, and he visibly began to tire in the final set.

 Federer gained a double break to take it 6-2 and notch up a new record on grass, per ESPN: